Crosby Beach: Coastal defences

 Dune management, including the planting of old Christmas trees and the building of a sea wall, is ongoing and have reduced the problems of high tides.
 Land erosion was a problem during the early 1900s, with dunes and house gardens being washed away resulting in the demolition of houses up to 1929 and measures to control the erosion introduced during the 1930s.
 A scheme was undertaken during the late 1960s to reclaim land in association with the Liverpool Docks, which also involved creating a Marina at Waterloo; land was extended from excavated material through the control of the Mersey Tunnel.

 Throughout 2011-2012, around 4000 t of sand was moved from Crosby Beach further north towards the village of Hightown, in an effort to bolster coastal defences for the village; the sand dunes are expected to last for 30 years, which also includes a rubble wall at the southern end.
 In 2012, Asbestos was discovered spread out over a 2 mi stretch of the beach, likely originating from the remains of bombed out buildings during The Blitz, which used the bombed materials to bolster the sea wall but over time eroded and exposed the fibres.

 Safety

 The beach has a red flag rating, typically indicating danger and for visitors to not enter the water.
 There have been numerous incidents over the years of visitors getting trapped in quicksand.
 Some incidents have been attributed to the iron men sculptures, with visitors venturing beyond the safety point to see the sculptures.

 Transport

 Crosby Beach can be reached by foot from Waterloo (Merseyside), Blundellsands and Crosby, or Hall Road railway stations.
 The number 53 bus runs through South Road, Waterloo, which stops near Waterloo Station.
 Many people take the 10-minute walk from here to the end of South Road where the Marina begins and Crosby Beach is located over the sand dunes.
-There is also car parking at Crosby Swimming Baths.
+There is also car parking at Crosby Leisure Centre.